North by Northwest (NxNW) ICURe Programme –Open for applications

 NxNW ICURe Cohort D - Expectations

-The NxNW ICURe Cohort A competition is now closed.
-Applications were to be received by 6th July 2018.
+The NxNW ICURe Cohort B competition is now open.
+Applications closing 23rd Nov 2018.
 If you are successful with your application and are offered a place on the programme, your team will be required to meet the following expectations: